nadeemlab/DeepLIIF/README.md

 ## License
 © This code is made available under the GPLv3 License and is available for non-commercial academic purposes.

+## Acknowledgments
+* This code is inspired by [CycleGAN and pix2pix in PyTorch](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

 ## Reference
 If you find our work useful in your research or if you use parts of this code please consider citing our paper: